inovector/mixpost/README.md

 Mixpost does not come with any user management, we assume that you already provide this in your own app.
 You can use a gate check to determine who can access Mixpost.

+However, we have created a separate package [Mixpost Auth](https://github.com/inovector/mixpost-auth) that you can install very easily.
+Read the documentation of [this package](https://github.com/inovector/mixpost-auth) to find out how to install it.

 You can determine which users of your application are allowed to view the Mixpost UI by defining a gate check called viewMixpost in your `app/Providers/AppServiceProvider.php` file.